Skip to main content

 - due_date: date, optional

-This is readable as documentation and precise enough to generate a real schema from.
-The compiler turns this into SQL table definitions with proper types, constraints, and indexes.
-It also handles migrations automatically when the schema changes.
+That reads as documentation and is precise enough to generate a real schema from.
+The compiler turns it into SQL table definitions with proper types, constraints, and indexes — and handles migrations automatically when the schema changes.
+If you want the fundamentals, this explainer on database schema structure covers them.

-When Remy reads that data model block, it doesn’t guess.
+When Remy reads that data model, it doesn’t guess.
 It generates:

 • SQL table definitions with proper column types and constraints